csem/experiment_tracker/README.md

 2) Offer a comprehensive set of plots and template with Streamlit

 # How to use it
-This repo offers a series of utility functions and templates for creating your own GUI.
+This module offers a series of utility functions and templates for creating your own GUI.
+Start by importing `CSEM_ExperimentTracker`

 # Terminology (Based on WandB):